-The Governmental Accounting Standards Board, or GASB, was established in 1972 in order to create accounting and reporting standards that would foster visibility and clarity in finance reporting.
-The principles GASB creates are honored by both state and local governments in the US, and seek to keep businesses and governments accountable (literally) to the benefit of taxpayers, public officials, and investors.
+The Governmental Accounting Standards Board, or GASB, was established in 1972 in order to create accounting and reporting standards that foster visibility and clarity in finance reporting for governmental entities.
+The principles GASB creates are honored by state and local governments in the US, along with other municipal entities like airports, and seek to keep businesses and governments accountable (literally) to the benefit of taxpayers, public officials, and investors.

 What is the Purpose of GASB?

-Besides reviewing existing and establishing new standards in accounting, the GASB also works to educate the public about its standards.
+Besides reviewing existing and establishing new standards in accounting, the Government Accounting Standards Board also works to educate the public about its standards.
 They host discussions, speeches, and roundtables, and issue user guides to help taxpayers understand issued financial statements.

 How Does GASB Work?

 The GASB is made up of seven board members, six of whom are part-time board members with one full-time chairman.
 The GASB staff supports the board in its task forces and efforts to improve accounting standards wherever possible.
-The Governmental Accounting Standards Advisory Council, or GASAC, is another important part of the GASB.
+The Governmental Accounting Standards Advisory Council, or GASAC, is another important part of the Government Accounting Standards Board.
 Composed of around 30 experts in various accounting-related fields, this group advises the GASB on arising issues, new agenda items, and other matters.

-The GASB gets funding mostly from accounting support fees paid by brothers and dealers who trade in municipal bonds.
+The GASB gets funding from publishing revenue, investment income, and accounting support fees paid by dealers who trade in municipal bonds.

 How Many GASB Statements are There?

-There are 97 GASB standards total that are designed to educate and guide the public on financial reporting and accounting.
+There are 101 GASB accounting standards total that are designed to educate and guide the public on financial reporting and accounting.
 However, these standards are constantly being monitored, updated, and reviewed.
-Check out some of the latest changes here:
+Some of the latest changes include: